kayrahman/GeneralKnowledgeQuiz/README.md

 # GeneralKnowledgeQuiz
-Simple quiz app with Kotlin
+General knowledge quiz is an offline quiz app with different categories.

+## Tools used:
+Android Studio,Kotlin,SQLite

 ## Screenshots